flowdock/flowdock-git-hook/README.md

 Git Post-Receive hook for [Flowdock](http://flowdock.com).

+## Note

+Version 1.0. supports only source flow tokens.
+0.x versions use a deprecated API which will be removed soon.

 ## Installation

 First, you need to install this gem.
 You need to have Ruby and Rubygems installed in your system.